featured project:

 Today the Midwest is speeding towards a blandness of modern, nondescript urban planning, transforming itself, along with the rest of the country, into an undistinguished sameness.
 This trend may soon render the Midwest to a mere geographical territory.
 But for me, one can still find the heartland of America clinging to the Midwest.

-The images of the Our Town Project are grounded in the presentation of quintessential scenes of Midwestern towns and neighborhoods, The work is focused on exploring the surviving vestiges of America’s mid-20th-century heartland.
+The images of the Fading glimpses of the Midwest Project are grounded in the presentation of quintessential scenes of Midwestern towns and neighborhoods, The work is focused on exploring the surviving vestiges of America’s mid-20th-century heartland.
 This was a time when the Midwest was comprised of myriad small towns constructed around thriving manufacturing entities and their supporting neighborhoods.

 Rooted in a documentary style derived from the Farm Security Administration’s photographic project of the 1930s and ’40s, these images are formal, impartial views of the Midwest, which quietly emote a sense of home.